Welcome to the Geography Department

 Year 10 & 11

-In Years 10 and 11 students follow the OCR GCSE Geography B syllabus.
+In Years 10 and 11 students follow the AQA GCSE Geography syllabus.

 Assessment comprises 100% written examination including a decision making exercise and assessment of fieldwork.
-Fieldwork in Year 10 includes a visit to Southampton to study the regeneration of West Quay Watermark; Fieldwork in Year 11 includes a visit to Swanage to study the impacts of coastal management on the natural coastal processes.
-We also offer a residential field trip to Naples, Italy to investigate the impacts of tourism, coastal processes and landforms, and the impacts of tectonic activity.
+Fieldwork in Year 10 includes a visit to Swanage to study the impacts of coastal management on the natural coastal processes as well as the impact of tourism on the town.

 The topics studied in Year 10 are: